-While there are a few studies which connect the predictability of temperature extremes on the medium range and the subseasonal time-scale with the occurrence of blocking, there are hardly any comparable studies which focus specifically on the predictability of wind or rain extremes in connection with blocking.
-An exception are studies that relate the predictability of wind extremes to the NAO (which is strongly connected to blocking, as pointed out in Sec.
+While there are a few studies which connect the predictability of temperature extremes on the medium range and the sub-seasonal timescale with the occurrence of blocking, there are hardly any comparable studies which focus specifically on the predictability of wind or rain extremes in connection with blocking.
+An exception is studies that relate the predictability of wind extremes to the NAO (which is strongly connected to blocking; see Sect.
 3).
-Scaife et al. (2014) have shown that winter wind predictions over Europe benefit form the influences of the NAO, meaning that strong wind events are poorly predicted in regions, where the NAO influence is weak.
-However, there is a lack of studies that examine the relationship between the predictability of low and high wind events and blocking directly.
-This could be a perspective for future research, especially as skillful predictions of wind extremes are highly relevant for the renewable energy sector.
-At the eastern flank of the blocking system, which was associated with the Russian heat wave in 2010, heavy rain events led to flooding in Pakistan (Lau and Kim, 2012).
-As mentioned above, the impact of the blocking on the predictability of the heat wave was investigated (Quandt et al., 2017), but not how blocking has influenced the prediction of the extreme rain in Pakistan.
+Scaife et al. (2014) have shown that winter wind predictions over Europe benefit form the influences of the NAO, meaning that strong-wind events are poorly predicted in regions where the NAO influence is weak.
+However, there is a lack of studies that examine the relationship between the predictability of low- and high-wind events and blocking directly.
+This could be a perspective for future research, especially as skillful predictions of wind extremes are highly relevant for the renewable energy sector (e.g., Beerli et al., 2017).
+At the eastern flank of the blocking system, which was associated with the Russian heat wave in 2010, heavy rain events led to flooding in Pakistan (e.g., Lau and Kim, 2012).
+While the impact of the blocking on the predictability of the heat wave was investigated (Matsueda, 2011; Quandt et al., 2017), it is less clear how blocking has influenced the prediction of the extreme rain in Pakistan.
 There are only studies which deal with the predictability of the Pakistan floods without any linkage to blocking (Webster et al., 2011).
 Another example is the 2013 flooding event in Europe.
 Ionita et al. (2015) investigated its predictability by using a multiple linear regression model.
-They could show that an accurate prediction of the June 2013 Elbe River extreme discharge was possible by considering the amount of precipitation in May and June as well as May soil moisture and sea level pressure.
-They did not used blocking as predictor for their model.
-However, they also discussed the synoptic flow pattern and emphasized that the persistent blocking system which evolved in mid-May over Scandinavia could have been already considered as an indicator for a potential flood.
+They could show that an accurate prediction of the June 2013 Elbe river extreme discharge was possible by considering the amount of precipitation in May and June as well as May soil moisture and sea level pressure.
+They did not use blocking as a predictor for their model.
+However, they also discussed the synoptic flow pattern and emphasized that the persistent blocking system which evolved in mid-May over Scandinavia could have been already considered an indicator for a potential flood.